Is Hemp Oil The Same As CBD Oil

-Typically, omega-3 fatty acids are made into supplements to help lower blood pressure, making hemp oil a natural alternative for hypertension because of its abundance of omega-3s.
-Hemp oil also contains high levels of linoleic acid, which research indicates can substantially reduce low-density cholesterol, better known as bad cholesterol, and total cholesterol.
+Typically, omega-3 fatty acids are made into supplements to help lower blood pressure, so some people take hemp oil as a natural alternative for hypertension because of its abundance of omega-3s.
+Its benefits along that line are unproven, however.

-Yes, there have been no reports of any adverse effects from people using hemp oil and CBD oil together.
+Yes, there have been no reports of any adverse effects from people using them together.
 Many CBD products are designed to be used with other CBD and supplemental products to offer a complete wellness routine depending on your preferences and needs.

 Does Hemp Oil Have Any CBD?

-Hemp oil does not have any CBD content.
-The main difference between hemp oil and CBD oil is that hemp oil is created from hemp seeds, which usually don’t naturally contain CBD or other cannabinoids.
-On the other hand, CBD oil utilizes CBD and other cannabinoid compounds.
+Hemp oil typically does not have any CBD content.
+It’s created from hemp seeds, which don’t naturally contain CBD or other cannabinoids.
+On the other hand, CBD oil contains CBD and sometimes other cannabinoid compounds.
 At the same time, “hemp oil” is sometimes used as an alternate name for CBD oil, so check the label to see if the product is made from hemp seeds or hemp extracts.

 How Do You Use Hemp Oil?

 Hemp oil is usually taken orally, but it can be helpful as a topical to promote healthier skin, hair, and nails.
-People have also used hemp oil for culinary purposes, incorporating it in bread, yogurt, and cookies because of its nutritional value.
+People have also used it for culinary purposes, such as in bread, yogurt, and cookies, because of its nutritional value.

 Does Hemp Oil Cause Weight Gain?

-There has been no direct link between hemp oil and weight gain or loss, even though hemp is a natural appetite suppressant.
-However, CBD oil is often helpful for either a pre-or post-workout option to help with recovery or temporary discomfort, so you can make it a part of a diet and exercise regimen.
+There has been no direct link between hemp oil and weight gain or loss, although any oil will of course be fairly dense in calories.
+However, CBD oil is often helpful for either a pre- or post-workout option to help with recovery or temporary discomfort, so you can make it a part of a diet and exercise regimen.

 Does Hemp Oil Make You Sleepy?

 Hemp oil doesn’t contain any active ingredients that make people sleepy or affect their natural sleep cycle.
-But, if you’re choosing between hemp oil and CBD oil, various CBD sleep aids contain melatonin and promote better sleep habits.
+On the other hand, there are various CBD sleep aids that contain melatonin and promote better sleep habits.

 Learn More About CBD at cbdMD

-We hope this blog helped answer the burning question of, “Is hemp oil the same as CBD oil?”
+We hope this blog helped you sort out the question of hemp oil vs CBD oil.
 Have you had any experience with hemp seed oil?
 What are some of your key uses for either CBD oil or hemp seed oil?
 Have you been confused into buying one, thinking it was the other?
 Share your responses in our comment section or on our Facebook, Twitter, and Instagram pages.